SAP/sap-cdc-sdk-android/README.md

     val params = mutableMapOf("email" to email, "password" to password) val authResponse: IAuthResponse = authenticationService.authenticate().register(params)

+The IAuthResponse interface provides the relevant authentication state through its properties and methods, allowing you to determine the outcome of an authentication operation.

+**Key elements for determining authentication state:**

+** *state():* **

+Returns an AuthState enum value (ERROR, SUCCESS, INTERRUPTED) indicating the overall authentication state.

+** *cdcResponse():* **

+Provides access to the underlying CDCResponse object, which contains detailed information about the API response, including error codes and messages.

+** *resolvable():* **

+If the state() is INTERRUPTED, this method returns a ResolvableContext object containing data needed to resolve the interruption and continue the authentication flow.

+By examining these elements, you can determine if the authentication was successful, encountered an error, or requires further action.

+**Example:**

+    val authResponse: IAuthResponse = // ... perform authentication operation

+    when (authResponse.state()) {
+        AuthState.SUCCESS -> {
+            // Authentication successful, proceed with the application flow }
+        AuthState.ERROR -> {
+            // Authentication failed, handle the error
+            val error = authResponse.toDisplayError()
+            // ... display error message or take corrective action }
+        AuthState.INTERRUPTED -> {
+            // Authentication interrupted, resolve the issue
+            val resolvableContext = authResponse.resolvable()
+            // ... use resolvableContext to gather additional information or perform necessary steps }
+    }

 # Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports, etc. via \[GitHub issues\]([https://github.com/SAP/sap-customer-data-cloud-sdk-for-android/issues](https://github.com/SAP/sap-customer-data-cloud-sdk-for-android/issues) ).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, and additional contribution information, see our \[Contribution Guidelines\]([CONTRIBUTING.md](http://CONTRIBUTING.md) ).